ncatlab/nlab-content/pages/8/6/6/1/1668/content.md

 This implies, for instance, that the $\otimes$ of an Abelian group is commutative.

 \begin{corollary}
-In a commutative algebraic theory such that every operation has a unit, every operation is invariant under permutation of its operands, and there is at most one $n$-ary operation for each $n \in \mathbb{N}$.
+Suppose a given algebraic theory is commutative and every operation has a unit.
+Then every operation is invariant under permutation of its operands, and there is at most one $n$-ary operation for each $n \in \mathbb{N}$.
 \end{corollary}

 \begin{proof}